All Episodes

 They're beautiful.

-They're as you can tell, there's a whole history behind all of these, the craftsmanship, the artisanship, and also the table of elements, the properties of copper that have to be proven piece by piece.
+As you can tell, there's a whole history behind all of these, the craftsmanship, the artisanship, and also the table of elements, the properties of copper that have to be proven piece by piece.

 But all of this is fascinating.

-We have a stamp on the room.
+We have a stamp on everybody.

-Yeah, you have a stamp on every piece.
+Yeah, you have a stamp on every piece?

 That every piece has to be certified.